Instant Pot Crack Chicken Pasta – cheesy ranch perfection

 - Add the uncooked pasta noodles, followed by the remaining broth, heavy cream, and ranch seasoning mix.
 DO NOT STIR, but make sure the liquid is covering the noodles.
 Add the chicken back to the Instant Pot on top of the ranch seasoning mix.

-- Close the lid, ensure the valve is turned to the seal position, and set for 5 minutes at High Pressure.
+- Close the lid, ensure the valve is turned to the seal position, and set for 5 minutes at High Pressure, or Pressure Cook, depending on your model.

 - When timer goes off, quick release the pressure.
 Remove the lid, and add cream cheese and cheddar cheese, stirring until the cheese is melted and creamy.
 If desired, stir in bacon, or reserve the bacon for garnish.